Freedom of religion in Africa by country: Pre-2021

-Societal attitudes

 In some parts of Guinea, strong familial, communal, cultural, social, or economic pressure discourage conversion from Islam.
 It has been reported that in the town of Dinguiraye, a holy city for African Muslims, public celebration of non-Muslim religious holidays or festivals are not permitted.
 Dinguiraye town authorities have also refused permission to build a church within its boundaries.

 Members of the Baháʼí Faith have reported that they are discriminated against and shunned by their families because of their religious beliefs.

 There were 3 days of ethno-religious fighting in the city of Nzerekore in July 2013.
 Fighting between ethnic Kpelle, who are Christian or animist, and ethnic Konianke, who are Muslims and close to the larger Malinke ethnic group, left at least 54 dead.
 The violence ended after the military of Guinea imposed a curfew, and President Condé made a televised appeal for calm.

 Guinea-Bissau

 The constitution of Guinea-Bissau establishes the separation of religion and state and the responsibility of the state to respect and protect legally recognized religious groups.

-In accordance with the constitution, there is no religious instruction in public schools.
-There are some private schools operated by religious groups.
+In accordance with the constitution, there is no religious instruction in public schools; there are some private schools operated by religious groups.

 Ivory Coast

 The constitution of Ivory Coast calls for a secular state, although this is not interpreted as strict separation of church and state.
 Officials often attend religious ceremonies as representatives of the state, and some mission schools receive government aid.
 Missionaries are generally welcomed throughout the nation.
 The constitution also prohibits religious discrimination in employment, and emphasizes religious tolerance as central to the Ivory Coast's national unity.

-The government supervises and funds pilgrimages for Muslims (to go to Mecca for Hajj) and for Christians (to go to France, Israel, and local religious sites for African Christian churches).
-These pilgrims number a few thousand per year.
+The government supervises and funds pilgrimages for Muslims (to go to Mecca for Hajj) and for Christians (to go to France, Israel, and local religious sites for African Christian churches), although some have been suspended due to Covid.

 Kenya

 Legal framework

 The constitution of Kenya and other laws and policies prohibit religious discrimination and protect religious freedom, including the freedom to practice any religion or belief.
-For certain civil cases, such as marriage, divorce, and inheritance, where all parties involved are Muslim, the constitution provides for special qadi courts to adjudicate based on Islamic law.
-The country's secular High Court has jurisdiction over civil or criminal proceedings, including those in the qadi courts, and accepts appeals of any qadi court decision.
+For certain civil cases, such as marriage, divorce, and inheritance, where all parties involved are Muslim, the constitution provides for special qadi courts to adjudicate based on Islamic law; the country's secular High Court has jurisdiction over civil or criminal proceedings, including those in the qadi courts, and accepts appeals of any qadi court decision.

 All public schools have religious education classes taught by government-funded teachers.
 The national curriculum mandates religious classes, and students may not opt out.
 Some public schools offer different options for religious education, usually Christian or Islamic studies, but they are not required to offer both.